Monkland Railways: Bo'ness

 In 1850, as construction was progressing, it was belatedly realised that the configuration of the junctions on the E&GR main line was such that a through movement would be impossible; trains would have to shunt back on the E&GR main line.
 In addition the E&GR made stipulations about the composition of the Monkland wagon wheels which were impracticable to comply with.
 Accordingly, the Monkland Railways decided (in May 1850) to complete the originally intended through line from Causewayend after all.
 The E&GR took umbrage at this and put further difficulties in the way of the underbridge construction and disputation dragged on until May 1851.
-The Monkland Railways now got a fresh Act authorising some deviations of the new line, and the substitution of a fixed bridge over the Union Canal.
+The Monkland Railways now got a fresh act of Parliament, the Monkland Railways (Slamannan and Borrowstouness Deviation) Act 1851 (14 & 15 Vict. c. lxii) authorising some deviations of the new line, and the substitution of a fixed bridge over the Union Canal.

-The approach to Bo'ness Harbour itself was to be along the foreshore there, and the Company was obliged to build a promenade on the sea side of the railway line there.
+The approach to Bo'ness Harbour itself was to be along the foreshore there, and the company was obliged to build a promenade on the sea side of the railway line there.
 John Wilson, the proprietor of important iron works at Kinneil obtained permission to run some mineral trains there while the line was still under construction, and the first trains ran from Arden on 17 March 1851, but opening from the E&GR line at Bo'ness Junction (Manuel) took place in early August 1851, with the undesirable backshunt on the E&GR main line now apparently permitted.
 Full opening of the through line took place on 22 December 1851.